OPTIONS PILATES STUDIO

 In a private session, your instructor will pay attention to your every move, so they can tell you if you’re doing a movement correctly, or if you need to engage certain muscles.
 They will give you helpful cues and advise you on specific adjustments that will make your practice even more effective.

-If you are new to Pilates, why not come in for a complimentary trial?
+If you are new to Pilates, why not come in for a discounted trial?
 Your instructor will be able to assess your starting point and then recommend the right package for you.

 Do I need to take private sessions?